jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 See {% include chapter-link.html slug="caged" %} for more on CAGED chord shapes.

-## Don't try to memorize scale shapes
+## Focus on intervals over scale shapes

-Don't make any effort to memorize the shapes of dots or numbers on the fretboard.
+Don't make any effort to memorize the shapes scales on the fretboard.

-Focus on the *intervals between the notes* instead.
+Instead, focus on the *intervals between the notes*.
 How they sound, where to find them, what they mean.

-We will gradually become aware that our fingers have learned the scale shapes on their own, wired into the sounds and feelings of the intervals.
+Gradually it becomes apparent that our fingers have learned the scale shapes on their own, wired into the sounds and feelings of the intervals.
-The advantages of this approach are
+This is an efficient way to learn.
-(1) learning the scale shapes without effort, and (2) being able to direct the fingers by thinking of a sound or an interval, and the fingers placing themselves automatically, much as we can write a word without thinking of the specific squiggles of our fingers.
+But with this approach it also becomes possible to direct the fingers by thinking of a sound or an interval with the fingers placing themselves automatically, much as we can write a word without thinking of the specific squiggles of our fingers.
 This is good for playing by ear and improvising.